 Number of awards: 1

-The University Women's Club of Winnipeg Scholarship Trust Fund offers to establish an annual scholarship of $600 at The University of Manitoba as a memorial to Bethia Henry.
+The University Women's Club of Winnipeg Scholarship Trust Fund offers to establish an annual scholarship of $600 at the University of Manitoba as a memorial to Bethia Henry.
 The scholarship shall be awarded to a student who:

 1. achieves a high academic standing in the second year of the Bachelor of Music program;

-2. Registers in the next ensuing academic session for the third year in the Music Performance Concentration of the Bachelor of Music Program.
+2. registers in the next ensuing academic session for the third year in the Music Performance Concentration of the Bachelor of Music Program.

 Desautels Faculty of Music Annual Scholarship Fund